With so many advocacy organizations working in the District what makes Good Faith unique?

 Why are Good Faith’s priorities (affordable housing and homeless services) so narrowly focused?
 Aren’t there other issues of equal importance?

 After lengthy discussion at Good Faith’s founding, the partners agreed that Good Faith would focus on a District community issue in which the DC government had a significant role to play.

 Affordable and sustainable housing is fundamental to a stable and healthy community.
-The DC government has added and reorganized affordable housing and services for persons who are homeless over time, but until recently had not addressed the problem as “urgent” in this period of hyper-gentrification that is sweeping the city.
-In addition, it has it not used all the tools it has at its disposal to fund new and renovate older housing at the level needed.
+The DC government has added and reorganized affordable housing and services for persons who are homeless over time, but the problem has remained “urgent” in this period of hyper-gentrification sweeping the city.

 Focus on a narrow issue that is foundational to community health and stability is considered “good practice” in the non-profit sector.
 Yes, there are other issues that need addressing, such as education and workforce development, but if a person or family does not have a home, progress on those issues will be substantially more difficult.

 Our community delivers many charitable services.
 Why should our faith community partner with Good Faith?